 Arrive at Invercargill, New Zealand's southern most city and rich in Scottish history.
 Grab your last-minute luxuries before meeting your fellow expeditioners for an informal get-together over dinner.

-Day 2: Port of Bluff Enjoy breakfast at the hotel and exploring the local attractions before transferring to the Port of Bluff, where you will board the Spirit of Enderby.
+Day 2: Port of Bluff

+Enjoy breakfast at the hotel and exploring the local attractions before transferring to the Port of Bluff, where you will board the ship.
 Settle into your cabin and join your expedition team and the captain for a welcome on board.

-Day 3: The Snares - North East Island Staggeringly, The Snares are home to more nesting seabirds than all of the British Isles put together.
+Staggeringly, The Snares are home to more nesting seabirds than all of the British Isles put together.
 Zodiac cruising the coast we learn how the islands got their name and in the sheltered bays we should see the endemic Snares Crested Penguin, the Cape Petrel and Buller's Albatross nesting on the imposing cliffs.

-Days 4 to 5: Auckland Islands Characterised by towering cliffs and rugged sea stacks, these islands have borne witness to many a shipwreck in days gone by.
+Days 4 to 5: Auckland Islands

+Characterised by towering cliffs and rugged sea stacks, these islands have borne witness to many a shipwreck in days gone by.
 We spend the day ashore on Enderby Island which is, perhaps, the most beautiful of all the Subantarctic Islands.
 Here we find parakeets flitting above carpets of red, white and yellow wild flowers and on the beaches beyond, the rare Hooker's, or New Zealand, Sea Lion.
 We land in Carnley Harbour and if conditions are suitable, climb to a Shy Albatross colony, otherwise we will explore sites within the harbour.

-Day 6: At Sea Take the chance to learn more about the biology and history of these islands and the tempestuous Southern Ocean through informal lectures with our experts.
+Take the chance to learn more about the biology and history of these islands and the tempestuous Southern Ocean through informal lectures with our experts.
 This particular stretch of ocean is very productive and we can expect many seabirds, including five or six kinds of albatross and numerous species of petrel.

-Days 7 to 8: Macquarie Island This remote, rocky outpost which endures roaring westerly winds supports one of the highest concentrations of wildlife in the Southern Hemisphere.
+This remote, rocky outpost which endures roaring westerly winds supports one of the highest concentrations of wildlife in the Southern Hemisphere.
 Four species of penguin; King, Royal, Rockhopper and Gentoo all breed here.
 You will never forget your first experience in a ceaselessly active 'penguin city', where the dapper inhabitants show no fear of their strange visitors.
 We will also meet with the Park Rangers, visit the Australian Antarctic Base and observe the hundreds of Southern Elephant Seals along the beaches.

-Days 9 to 12: At Sea Soaring albatross and petrels circle the vessel as we steam south through the Southern Ocean.
+Soaring albatross and petrels circle the vessel as we steam south through the Southern Ocean.
 Lectures now concentrate on the Ross Sea region and beyond the bow of the ship; drifting icebergs of extraordinary shapes begin to appear.
 Manoeuvring in close for your first ice photographs we pass the Antarctic Circle and into the continent's realm of 24hour daylight. of chattering, feeding chicks, territorial disputes, petty pilfering and courtship displays.
 Curious penguins often come very close, offering superb photographic opportunities.
 Among the shifting mass of penguins we will find Carsten Borchgrevink's Hut, the oldest in Antarctica, an overwintering shelter for the first expedition to the continent in 1899.

 Cape Hallett: